SymfonyCasts/symfony7/sfcasts/time-bundle.md

 and search for `ago`.
 Here it is!
 If this `date` looks familiar, that's because it is.
 That's the one we used before.
 Let's try the `ago` filter this time.
 Back over here, replace `date` with `ago`... save, and open the browser.
 Refresh the homepage and... there it is!
 We now have this nice "ago" format. *So*, bundles give us *services*, services are *tools*, and tools are *fun*.

-Next, let's take a look at a brand new component - HTTP Client.
+Next, let's add even more services by installing new Symfony components.